-A list of terms and definitions related to search engine optimization, digital marketing, and the SEMrush toolkit.
-You can use this SEO glossary to understand the most common technical terms in the industry as well as some of the metrics and features unique to SEMrush.
+A list of terms and definitions related to search engine optimization, digital marketing, and the Semrush toolkit.
+You can use this SEO glossary to understand the most common technical terms in the industry as well as some of the metrics and features unique to Semrush.

 302 redirect – An HTTP status code that indicates a temporary redirect, similar to a 301 redirect.
-The main difference between the two redirects is that a 301 is permanent and a 302 is temporary.
+The main difference between the two redirects is that a 301 is permanent, and a 302 is temporary.
 In terms of SEO, search engines will not pass along the trust signals from the backlinks pointing to an old page through a 302 like they would through 301.

 Ad Keyword – The query entered into a search engine that triggers Paid results.

 Adobe Analytics – An analytics software made by Adobe that gathers data on real-time web analytics and marketing channels.
-It is similar to Google Analytics and can be used to better understand a website’s marketing segments and user interaction.
+It is similar to Google Analytics and can be used better to understand a website’s marketing segments and user interaction.

 AMPs (Accelerated Mobile Pages) – A project supported by Google to create mobile versions of webpages that load as fast as possible in search.
 These pages are built using a special set of HTML to make the page light and easy to serve quickly.